Alyssa Parr

 Parr, A., Gladstone, J., & Wang, M. (2019).
 Relations between teacher motivation and student engagement and achievement in math across school contexts.
 Symposium presentation at the American Educational Research Association Annual Meeting in Toronto, Canada, April 5-9, 2019.

 Gladstone, J. R., Parr, A., Rosenzweig, E., & Wang, M. (2018).
-A mixed methods approach to understanding teachers' motivations, their well-being, and student engagement and acheivement.
+A mixed methods approach to understanding teachers' motivations, their well-being, and student engagement and achievement.
 Poster presented at the International Society for the Study of Behavioral Development Biennial Meeting, Queensland, Australia, July 15-19, 2018.

 Delale-O'Connor, L. A., Huguley, J. P., & Parr, A. (2018).
 Concerted and compensatory cultivation: An exploration of African American parenting practices.
 Roundtable session at the American Educational Research Association Annual Meeting, New York, NY, April 13-17, 2018.